 Human Sciences Research Ethics Committee

 This page has been put together to guide you through the ethics application process.
-Within this committee we review and grant ethical approval for any research conducted by fellow members of staff or any of our postgraduate students studying within the Life Sciences department of the College of Life and Natural Sciences.
+Within this committee we review and grant ethical approval for any research involving human participants conducted by fellow members of staff or any of our postgraduate students studying within the Life Sciences or Natural Sciences departments of the College of Life and Natural Sciences.

 We also review applications if you are an external researcher conducting collaborative research with a member or members of our CLANS Life Sciences staff and have secured ethical approval for your research at your host institution.
-However, if you intend to run any research project on University of Derby premises you must get ethical approval from the Human Sciences Research Ethics Committee.
+However, if you intend to run any research project on University of Derby premises within the department of Life Sciences you must get ethical approval from the Human Sciences Research Ethics Committee.

 When do I need to apply for ethical approval?

-If you are a member of staff or a postgraduate student wishing to undertake any piece of research, then you will need to apply for ethical approval before you can collect your data.
-Likewise, if you are an external researcher and you wish to conduct some research using our staff, students or equipment, then you will need to apply through this committee to do so.
+If you are a member of CLANS staff or a postgraduate student wishing to undertake any piece of research with human participants, then you will need to apply for ethical approval before you can collect your data.
+Likewise, if you are an external researcher and you wish to conduct some research using CLANS staff, students or equipment, then you will need to apply through this committee to do so.

-- You are a member of staff or one of our postgraduate students conducting research where NHS Research Ethics Committee approval is being sought.
+- You are a member of staff or one of our postgraduate students conducting research where NHS Research Ethics Committee approval has already been sought.
 In this case, the Chair of the Human Sciences Research Ethics Committee only requires a copy of the NHS ethics application and a copy of the approval letter for recording and auditing purposes.

 - If you are an Undergraduate or Masters student studying here at the university, who is conducting research for an Independent Study.
 You will be given ethical approval through the Independent Studies Ethics Committee.
 Please see your module leader or look at the Independent Study module web page for further information.